 Dr. Huiling Tan

-Huiling studied Control Engineering at Beijing University of Aeronautics, China, where she was awarded an Undergraduate Academic Excellence Scholarship (1996-2000).
+Huiling studied Control Engineering (B.Sc.) at Beijing University of Aeronautics and Astronautics, China, where she was awarded an Undergraduate Academic Excellence Scholarship for four successive years (1996-2000).
 In 2003, Huiling came to the University of Oxford with an Oxford Overseas Research Scholarship and China Oxford Scholarship.
-After completing her D.Phil. in Engineering Sciences at the University of Oxford in 2006, and while she was working as a post-doctoral research associate, Huiling studied Psychology with The Open University and was awarded B.Sc. in Psychology with Honours (1st class).
+After completing her D.Phil. in Engineering Sciences at the University of Oxford in 2006, Huiling studied Psychology with The Open University and was awarded B.Sc. in Psychology with Honours (1st class).

-Huiling’s research is focused on the role of the basal ganglia in purposeful movement, and how information important for motor control and motor learning is represented, processed and transmitted in different networks of the brain, including the motor cortex and the basal ganglia.
-Her recent work has revealed how frequency-specific oscillations in the local field potentials (LFP) recorded from the human basal ganglia contribute to encoding gripping force, motor effort and other movement-related information.
-She is also defining how malfunction of these neuronal oscillations can lead to symptoms in different movement disorders, in particular, Parkinson’s disease.
+Huiling started her career in neuroscience research in 2010 upon joining Professor Peter Brown’s Group.
+Her research is focused on the role of the basal ganglia in purposeful movement, and how information important for motor control and motor learning is represented, processed and transmitted in different networks of the brain, including the motor cortex and the basal ganglia.
+Her recent work has revealed how frequency-specific neuronal oscillations, as reflected in the local field potentials (LFPs) recorded from the human basal ganglia, contribute to encoding motor effort, uncertainty-weighted prediction error and other movement-related information.
+She is also defining how inappropriate neuronal oscillations are associated with and can lead to symptoms in different movement disorders, in particular, Parkinson’s disease.